ben3347/cloud-native-project/README.md

 ![Diagram of component and service relationships](/img/updatedDesign.png)
 * **Movie Information API**
     * **randomPost.js** calls the OMDb external API to retreive movie information (e.g., Genre, Runtime, Writers, etc.) about a randomly picked title from the top 50 all time grossing movies.
 The data fetched from the API is then added to movieDB.json.
-    * **manualPost.js** calls the OMDb external API to retreive information about the top five all time grossing movies.
-The data fetched from the API is then added to movieDB.json.
+    * **manualPost.js** defines a function manualPost(), which is responsible for fetching movie data from the OMDB API for a predefined list of movies and adds this data to a local JSON file (movieDB.json).
+Error handling is implemented to manage various scenarios, such as failed API requests, file read/write errors, and JSON parsing issues. <br>
+    The five movies are the following...
         1. Avatar
         2. Avengers: endgame
         3. Avatar: the way of water